shader-slang/slang-vscode-extension/README.md

 # Language extension for Slang shading language

-This extension provides IDE service for the Slang and HLSL shading languages.
+This is the official Visual Studio Code extension for the Slang shading language.
+Powered by the Slang shader compiler, this extension provides accurate coding assist for both Slang and HLSL.

+Both Slang and this extension are open source projects on GitHub.
+We welcome feedback and contributions.
+Please report issues or suggest improvements at https://github.com/shader-slang/slang-vscode-extension/issues

 ## Features

-Features include:
+This extension provides the following assisting features:
-- Enhanced semantic highlighting: user-defined types, variables, parameters and property will be highlighted.
+- Enhanced semantic highlighting: user-defined types, variables, parameters and properties will be highlighted.
-- Auto completion: show suggestions of object/type members and HLSL semantics.
+- Code completion: show suggestions of object/type members and HLSL semantics.
-- Function signature help: view function sigatures at callsites.
+- Function signature help: view function signatures at call sites.
 - Hover information: displays the signature and documentation for the symbol that your mouse is hovering over.
 - Go to definition: jumps to the source location that defines the current symbol.
 - Diagnostics: displays current compilation errors.